w3c/wai-curricula/content/content-author/data-tables.md

   * provide navigational hints for complex tables
   * describe how the table is organized
   * provide information about the type of data in each column and row
-* employ accessible authoring tools that:
+* explain requirements for authoring tools to:
-  * support the inclusion of table descriptions
+  * support the inclusion of table summaries and descriptions
-  * produce accessible markup for table descriptions
+  * produce appropriate markup for table summaries and descriptions

 #### Teaching Ideas for Topic